-Rethinking human services delivery has been added to your bookmarks.
+Rethinking human services delivery has been saved

 Thanks to advances in technology and analytical techniques, human services agencies now are poised to move beyond transactional service delivery.